vpysaran/react-typescript-toggle/README.md

 ### The above example demonstrates the following:
 How to pass custom label
 How to pass custom style
-Shows the default checked, un-checked icons
+Shows the default checked, un-checked toggle icons

 ### Further Customization